rei/rei-cedar-docs/docs/components/image/README.md

                 "type": "string",
                 "default": "N/A",
                 "description": "Modifies the style variant for this component.
-Possible value: {  ‘responsive’  }" }
+Possible value: {  ‘responsive’  }" },
+              {
+                "name": "containerClass",
+                "type": "string",
+                "default": "N/A",
+                "description": "VUE 3 ONLY - Add a custom class to the `cdr-img-ratio` container div" }
             ],
             "slots": [